 Most of these classes are open to any non-English speaking adult.
-Classes are either free or offered for a nominal fee.
+Classes are free.
 A coordinator for each site recruits and registers class participants.

 For more information, contact Regina Weaver at Portland State University in the Department of Applied Linguistics, 503-725-9188, email@example.com.

 *The Leaders Roundtable was an ad hoc group of top educational and private sector leaders and elected officials in Multnomah County, Oregon, working toward the goal of student success.
 The organization disbanded in December 2010.